 That’s why agents and brokers get paid such high commissions for the sale of a policy (yes, even for term life insurance).

 Even if you could figure out how to buy a single policy all by yourself, I’d advise against it.

 There’s a lot that goes into figuring out just how much insurance you need, not to mention the work involved in running quotes and figuring out whether or not the policy is a good deal over the long-term (i.e. some insurance companies build their products for a certain age group, and agents often need to compare multiple prices to figure out which company is going to give you the best deal over 20 or 30 years – the answer isn’t always as simple as looking at the premium payment).

 This is true, even for term life insurance.
 My (now former) business partners recently ran into a case where a 70+ year old woman had a term life insurance policy which was set to lapse.
 She didn’t want to pay the premiums anymore and her financial planner had advised her to simply drop the policy.

 That would have been a huge mistake.
 My partners were able to sell her policy on the secondary insurance market and she recovered over $250,000 in premium payments.

 Not all term policies can be sold, however.
+In fact, most cannot.
 So, it’s helpful to know in advance, what your prospects are for recouping your premiums if you decide you no longer want your insurance policy.
 As you can see, there’s no such thing as “simple insurance”… not even when it comes to a term life insurance plan.

 You could also choose the wrong type of policy and have it affect other parts of your financial plan.
 A good insurance plan sits “underneath” an investment plan.
 It should never compete with it.
 In fact, it should augment it, reduce investment risk, and enhance overall portfolio returns.